stelzinga/MF/MGT_80.Tools.md

 - Combination of above all Projects affecting a  single Routine or many Routines and that within a Run Goal or across all Run Goals.
 ________________________________________
 ## Objective Definition (Framework)
-Objective Definition is about the differentiation between what constitutes a Routine, a Project and even a standalone Task.
-This was previously explained in [MGT: 99.Legend ## Objectives] and elaborated on here.
+Objective Definition is about the differentiation between what constitutes a Routine, a Project or a standalone Task.
+This was previously explained in [MGT: 99.Legend ## Objectives] and is elaborated on here.

 To be specific:
-- Routines: linked to Run Goals i.e. focus generation of Revenue (prd), assuring Revenue is as expected, at lowest Cost and/or lowest Risk (ovs) but with some work done that does not directly or indirectly contribute to Revenue (ovh) or to assure the previous Goals are all optimised (mgt).
+- Routines: linked to Run Goals i.e., focus generation of Revenue (prd), assuring Revenue is as expected, at lowest Cost and/or lowest Risk (ovs) but with some work done that does not directly or indirectly contribute to Revenue (ovh) or to assure the previous Goals are all optimised (mgt).
-- Projects: focus is Change Goals i.e. the improvement of the Run.
+- Projects: focus is Change Goals i.e., the improvement of the Run.

 There are cases where work is being asked to be performed which is neither specifically Run and also not a Project.
 In that case the Manager has two options to record that work:
 - Run Goal = ovh -> Run Sub-Goal = one-off
-- Change Goal = oth-
+- Change Goal = oth

 The differentiating factor is whether it it worth tracking as an actual Project or not.
 ________________________________________